jannden/stock-market-dashboard/README.md

 [Open live](https://jannden.gitlab.io/stock-market-dashboard)

-React-based stock market dashboard that visualizes a predefined set of stock market indexes from a 3rd party API.
-This is a project for the React Upskill course from the Telerik Academy.
+An older hobby project for a stock market dashboard built with React to visualize a predefined set of stock market indexes

-Features:

-- User registration and login functionality connected to Firebase
+- Firebase Auth
-- Advanced user data with Firestore
+- Firestore
-- Stock market indexes from a 3rd party API
+- Stock market indexes from [Alpha Vantage](https://www.alphavantage.co/)
+- Husky
+- E2E tests with Cypress
+- Unit tests with Jest with Enzyme

+## How to

+1. Run Project Locally
+      - `npm i` to install dependencies
+      - `npm run build` to build the project (necessary for serving static files even if you want to run the project locally)
+      - `npm run start` to run the project locally

+2. Husky
+    - `npm i -g husky` to install Husky
+    - `npm run prepare` to install Git hooks with Husky

+3. Cypress
+    - `npm i -g cypress` to install Cypress
+    - Make sure to run the project locally before running Cypress.
+    - `npm run cypress` to run Cypress
+    - `npm run cypress:open` to open Cypress

+4. Jest
+    - `npm run test` to run Jest
+    - `npm run test:watch` to run Jest in watch mode
-Clone and install to run locally with npm run start.
+    - `npm run test:coverage` to run Jest with coverage